tokaelkeik/ReusableUIComponents/README.md

 | `margin`                        | `CGFloat = 5`                               |
 | `takeEntireAvailableSpace`      | `Bool = false`                              |

-By setting `takeEntireAvailableSpace` to `true`, you can make your menu stretch to take the whole available space.
+By setting `takeEntireAvailableSpace` to `true`, you can make your menu stretch to take the whole available space and it will be divided equally to all menu items .
+The default value is `false`.By setting `takeEntireAvailableSpace` to `true`, you can make your menu stretch to take the whole available space.
 The default value is `false`.

 ## Examples